AmitPr/ediSON/README.md

 make #Generates ./ediSON executable.
 ./ediSON example.json #Or any other file that you'd like to edit.
 ```
+### Editor Usage:
+Editor uses arrow keys for cursor position, including HOME and END keys.
+Editor also supports editing non JSON files, but will have extra functionality enabled on JSON files.
+Shortcuts:
+* `CTRL-S` - Save the file
+* `CTRL-Q` - Quit the editor (must press twice to quit unsaved file)
+* `CTRL-F` - Find a piece of text
+* `CTRL-P`- Format a JSON file, will only succeed if all errors have been fixed.

 ## How did we make it?
 ### Topics used: